Folding Bike FAQ

 Q How many speeds is the bicycle?

 A Our bikes are 8 or 9 speed with a beautiful lightweight cassette.
-Most bikes under $500 use cheaper freewheels.
+All folders under $600 use cheaper freewheels.
 Freewheels wobble around on the rear wheel, giving poor shifting performance.
 A cassette moves in a perfect circle allowing smoother shifts.

 Q Are the components high quality?

-A We use all aluminum components, except for the bottom stem for safety.
-We have the only folding bikes under $800 with an adjustable stem.
+A We use all aluminum components.
 We include one of the nicest cassettes you can buy.
-Some other nice features are an adjustable height stem, super soft grips, and nice bar ends ( to help steering and climbing).
+We also feature an adjustable height stem, super soft grips, and nice bar ends ( to help steering and climbing).
 The brake calipers are aluminum V brake style.
-The wheels are light with stainless steel spokes and strong double wall rims.
+The wheels are light with stainless steel spokes and double wall rims.

 Q Can I take it on a boat?